BBO Discussion Forums: ChatGPT - BBO Discussion Forums

 I loved The Phantom Toolbooth when I was a kid.
 I also think I enjoyed Charlie and the Chocolate Factory, but I didn't read it until years after I'd seen the Willy Wonka movie.
 I think that's all the Dahl I read.

-#20 User is online pilowsky
+#20 User is offline pilowsky

 • PipPipPipPipPipPipPip